GonzaCoding/codetest2-seedtag/README.md

 In any case compatible protocols between each other will be provided.
 You could assume that in any case the module will recieve the protocols **closest-enemies** and **furthest-enemies** in the same request.

-Finally it's important having into account that the targets on a distance above *100m* are considered too far to be attacked so these points should be ignored.
+Finally, it's important having into account that the targets on a distance above *100m* are considered too far to be attacked so these points should be ignored.

 Additional considerations
 ----------------------------